ciber-lab/nafta/README.md

 ## Oil Spill Instance Segmentation

 Mask R-CNN architecture is modified and fine tuned for oil spill instance segmentation.
-You can download the trained model from the "Mask R-CNN" subfolder under the "Models" folder in the dataset.
+You can download the trained model from the "Mask R-CNN" subfolder under the "Models" folder of the dataset.
 Grondtruth masks for the oil spill class can be found in the "Masks" folder of the dataset.

 <img align="center" width="1300px" src="https://github.com/zahraghorbani/nafta/blob/main/Mask%20RCNN.PNG" />

 ## Vessel and Oil Rig Detection

 YOLOv3 model is used for vessel and oil rig detection.
-You can download the trained model from the "YOLOv3" subfolder under the "Models" folder in the dataset.
+You can download the trained model from the "YOLOv3" subfolder under the "Models" folder of the dataset.
 The annotations can be found in the "Labels" folder of the dataset.

 <img align="center" width="1300px" src="https://github.com/zahraghorbani/nafta/blob/main/Vessel%20and%20rig%20detection.PNG" />